vodp/vodp.github.io/_posts/2016-9-30-mapcrawler.md

 categories: remote-sensing satellite-imagery Bing
 ---

-People can find a lot of free sources of satellite imagery such as Sentinel-1, Sentinel-2 of the Copernicus program and Landsat-8 of NASA.
+People can find a lot of free sources of satellite imagery such as [Sentinel Scientific Data Hub](https://scihub.copernicus.eu/) and [Sentinel-2 AWS portal](http://sentinel-pds.s3-website.eu-central-1.amazonaws.com/) of the Copernicus program and [Landsat-8 AWS portal](https://aws.amazon.com/public-data-sets/landsat/) of NASA.
 However a cloud-free and global basemap like that of Google or Bing is not trivial to obtain.
-Before writing this post, I did not know that DigitalGlobe, partnering with Amazon, has released [SpaceNet]()with very high resolution imagery from WorldView satellites.
+Before writing this post, I did not know that DigitalGlobe, partnering with Amazon, has released [SpaceNet](https://aws.amazon.com/public-data-sets/spacenet/) with very high resolution imagery from WorldView satellites.
 I wish I knew this earlier but anyway SpaceNet is limited and at the time I write this, just the imagery of Rio De Janeiro was released.